XxRemsteelexX/glenn-portfolio/README.md

 ## Overview

-This portfolio website is built with cutting-edge web technologies to provide a responsive, performant, and interactive experience.
+This portfolio website is built with web technologies to provide a responsive, performant, and interactive experience.
 It features automated GitHub project synchronization, an AI-powered chatbot assistant, dynamic resume management, and a comprehensive contact system with email and SMS notifications.

 ## Key Features